houseos/SCP/doc/secure-control-protocol-specification.md

 ```

+The SCP webserver on the device is running on port 18215 which reflects the numbers of the letters, S (19), C (3) and P (16) in the alphabet.

 ## 2. Provisioning of devices

 When the default password of the secure-controller is set or no Wifi credentials are provisioned the secure-controller provides a Wifi Access Point using WPA2-PSK which can be accessed with the [default credentials from the annex](#81-default-credentials).